weregoat/policyd-geoip/README.md

 # policyd-geoip
-Small GoLang program to use MaxMind's GeoIP2 database (and now, optionally, Whois lookups) for [Postfix policy delegation](http://www.postfix.org/SMTPD_POLICY_README.html)
+Small GoLang program to use MaxMind's GeoIP2 database (and, optionally, Whois lookups and top domain guessing) for [Postfix policy delegation](http://www.postfix.org/SMTPD_POLICY_README.html).

+Whois processing is time consuming, on my systems it adds about two seconds to the processing.

 ## How to use